flea control

 • Remove Pets and People: Keep pets and family members out of treated areas until the spray has dried and the space has been ventilated.

-• Consider Alternative Methods: Combining flea sprays with other methods, like vacuuming, washing pet bedding, and yard flea treatment, enhances effectiveness and reduces reliance on chemicals.
+• Consider Alternative Methods: Combining flea sprays with other methods, such as vacuuming, washing pet bedding, and yard treatment, enhances effectiveness and reduces reliance on chemicals.

 Alternatives and Complementary Treatments